 - Don’t attempt to tackle fires that can’t be out with a bucket of water – leave the area as soon as possible.

-- Don’t leave bottles or glass in woodlands.
+- Don’t leave bottles or glass in grassland or woodlands.
 Sunlight shining through glass can start a fire.

 - Lots of grass fires are started by children – educate yours about the dangers of grass fires.